magaloop/contact_book/README.md

 # Contact Book

-This Ruby on Rails + React application is the starting point for the interview tasks for software developer jobs at Magaloop.
+This Ruby on Rails and React JS application is the starting point for the interview tasks for software developer jobs at Magaloop.
 Interview tasks are formulated as features to be implemented in this app, and will be provided to you after receiving your job application, along with detailed instructions.

 <img src="https://raw.github.com/magaloop/contact_book/master/screenshot.png" width="570" alt="Contact Book screenshot">

 When working on the interview task:

   * **Keep it simple**.
 No need to impress us with clever tricks.
-We appreciate working solutions that get the job done and are simple to understand.
+We appreciate working solutions that get the job done and are simple to understand and maintain.
+If you find a solution that takes little code, that's great.

   * **Write tests**.
 Whether to work with TDD or to write tests later is completely up to you, but we do appreciate good tests, that make code easy